DNKpp/mimicpp/README.md

     virtual int get() const = 0;
 };

-// and a functions, which this time actually requires an interface. inline void foo(const Interface& obj)
+// and a function, which this time actually requires an interface. inline void foo(const Interface& obj)
 {
     std::cout << obj.get();